scjx123/ip/docs/DeveloperGuide.md

 Extensions

  - 2a.
 The module given is invalid
-		 - Use case shows [
+		 - Use case shows `[NOT FOUND]` message
+		 - Use case resumes at step 3
+- 2b.
+User adds in the wrong module
+		- The untake

 Use Case: List Module
 Use Case: